What is Biochar and how do you use it?

 Returning visitors might spot we have amended our descriptions on how we make biochar.
 We are in an ongoing search to find the right equipment and input materials that give us sustainability, clean burn and a lower-cost product (that performs brilliantly!).
 Solving these issues will help drive adoption and hence make a difference.

-Our R&D Kon-tiki kiln was great for years 1-2.
+Our R&D Kon-tiki kiln was great for the first couple of years.
 It was clean burn and produced good biochar from local coppice woodlands.
 However, it had no heat recovery and was very labour intensive.
-Great for 10t year, but never going to hit 100 tpa never mind +1000 tpa!
+Great to make 10 tonnes a year, but never going to hit 100 tpa never mind +1000 tpa!

-We have tried an inhouse design of a 'giant' kon-tiki.
-This worked with expensive 'logs' but not with the lower costs wood resources we need to move to.
-Amending and configuring our own design would be as expensive as off-the-shelf purchase.
+We have tried an in-house design of a 'giant' kon-tiki.
+This worked with expensive 'logs' but not with the lower cost wood resources we need to move to.
+Amending and configuring our own design would be as expensive.
 We are currently looking at a number of advanced retorts.
 Until resolved, the higher volume of sales has led us to work with a fully EBC certified partner who makes to our needs using their advanced retorts.

 Thank you for reading about biochar.
 This is one of five articles on the uses of biochar - follow the links below: